m0xpd/SubHarmonics/Hardware/Graphics/Input Stage Behaviour.md

 <img src="Modified%20Switching%20in%20Noise%20Labelled.png" width="500">
 </p>

+with nice, clear, regular yransitions of the (Blue) output trace.

-but the circuit in original configuration (R19 = 10R) suffers visible disruption with the same input
+However, the circuit in original configuration (R19 = 10R) suffers visible disruption of the (Blue) output with the same input
 <p width=100%, align="center">
 <img src="Original%20Switching%20in%20Same%20Noise%20Labelled.png" width="500">
 </p>